Workflow · Mastering

 The master is finished.
 Whether it survives Spotify, Apple Music, and the rest is a separate question, one your DAW doesn't answer.

 Three things go wrong between "done" and "uploaded," and none of them are audible on a quiet pass through your monitors.
 The integrated LUFS overshoots and Spotify turns the track down.
 The master is quieter than reference and Apple Music dims it, or leaves it exactly where it is, depending on the platform.
 And a "stereo" file is secretly mono on the verses or out of phase in the bridge, so it collapses on a phone speaker.
 Each of these is a number the file already contains.
-Specula reads them out so the delivery condition is on screen, not a surprise after upload.
+Specula reads them out before the file goes anywhere.

 target − source LUFS, with a 5 ms lookahead true-peak limiter at the target's dBTP ceiling (enforced on the 4× oversampled inter-sample peak, not just the sample magnitude).
 Hit play and hear the master the way the platform will play it.
 The loaded buffer is never modified; release the toggle to restore unity gain.dBTP ceiling as the only editable field.
 Review, click Apply, and export: the whole file is shifted by one uniform gain, then a two-pass true-peak limiter holds the ceiling.
 It lands on the 16-level undo stack and writes a new file.
-When the level is already where you want it and only the peaks breach the ceiling, the row's Limit TP button caps the inter-sample peaks in one click without touching loudness, the same as the Normalize button but for a true-peak overage.
-And because Normalize and Limit TP both respect a time selection, you can tame one hot passage without re-rendering the whole master.
+When the level is already where you want it and only the peaks breach the ceiling, the row's Limit TP button clears the overage in one click while the loudness stays put, the same flow as Normalize but for inter-sample peaks only.
+And because Normalize and Limit TP both respect a time selection, a single hot passage can be tamed on its own while the rest of the master stays as rendered.
 Only the ACX RMS target stays compliance-only with no Normalize button, since a gain can't satisfy its noise-floor requirement.
 More in the guide.Not every platform boosts

 The truth about quiet masters.
 Apple Music's Sound Check, YouTube, and Tidal only turn loud tracks down; they leave a quieter-than-reference track exactly where it is.
 So a master at −18 LUFS doesn't get pushed up to Apple Music's −16 reference, it plays at −18.
 On those three platforms Specula shows a quiet master as "as-is" in green.